-NXT Used in DNSSEC to securely indicate that RRs with an owner name in a certain name interval do not exist in a
+NXT Used in DNSSEC to securely indicate that RRs with an owner name in a certain name interval do not exist in a zone and indicate what RR types are present for an exist- ing name.
+Used in original DNSSEC; replaced by NSEC in DNSSECbis.

-DNSSECbis.
 Described in RFC 2535.
 PTR A pointer to another part of the domain name space.
-De-
+Described in RFC 1035.
 PX Provides mappings between RFC 822 and X.400 addresses.
 Described in RFC 2163.
 RP Information on persons responsible for the domain.
-Exper-

-imental.
+Exper- imental.
 Described in RFC 1183.
 RRSIG Contains DNSSECbis signature data.
-Described in RFC
+Described in RFC 4034.
 RT Route-through binding for hosts that do not have their own direct wide area network addresses.
 Experimental.
-De-
+Described in RFC 1183.
 SIG Contains DNSSEC signature data.
 Used in original DNSSEC; replaced by RRSIG in DNSSECbis, but still used for SIG(0).
 Described in RFCs 2535 and 2931.
 SOA Identifies the start of a zone of authority.
 Described in RFC 1035.
 SPF Contains the Sender Policy Framework information for a given email domain.
 Described in RFC 4408.
 SRV Information about well known network services (replaces WKS).
 Described in RFC 2782.
-SSHFP Provides a way to securely publish a secure shell key's fingerprint.
-Described in RFC 4255.
-TXT Text records.
+SSHFP Provides a way to securely publish a secure shell key's fin- gerprint.
+Described in RFC 4255. ТХТ Text records.
 Described in RFC 1035.
 WKS Information about which well known network services, such as SMTP, that a domain supports.
 Historical.
 X25 Representation of X.25 network addresses.
 Experimental.
 Described in RFC 1183.